Column: Why would the ACC. Big Ten, Pac-12 form an alliance? - NewsBreak

 The upside?
 Multiple TV partners could not only increase the value of the CFP, but give other networks more motivation to invest in regular-season college football.
 Perhaps in something like a yearly ACC/Big Ten/Pac-12 challenge?

-Finally, as the NCAA cedes power, conferences will take a bigger role in governance.
+Finally, conferences will take a bigger role in governance.
 An alliance between the ACC, Big Ten and Pac-12 could prevent the SEC from setting an agenda the rest of the country is forced to follow if it wants to compete.

 In the long run, it could keep conference flagships such as Ohio State, Clemson and USC from deciding — the way Texas and Oklahoma did —- that the only way to compete with the SEC is to join the SEC.